NFT-com/contracts/README.md

 # NFT.com contracts

-This repository covers logic for NFT.com profile bidding, and the NFT.com exchange itself.
+This repository covers logic for NFT.com profile bidding, and the NFT.com marketplace itself.
 Further developments will be added here in the future.

 ### Tools Used